abcorrea/powerlifted/autoresearch.md

   simpler code, and a **consistent ~3.7 %** in a pooled 10v10 contemporaneous A/B (62.83 vs 65.23) — but the win is **below this machine's ~5 % noise
   floor**, so decide.py's min-rel gate can never confirm it (no number of reps
-  helps: the gate needs win > baseline CV ≈ 5 %).
-Diff saved to `autoresearch-data/pending-succ-gen-wins.patch`. **TODO: bundle this patch with 1–2 more successor-gen wins into one ≥5–6 % experiment** (like run 2 bundled three grounder wins).
-Re-apply with
+  helps: the gate needs win > baseline CV ≈ 5 %). **These two changes were later bundled with the filter_static dedup and committed as run 6** — they ride along in the kept commit, just couldn't carry it alone.
-  `git apply autoresearch-data/pending-succ-gen-wins.patch`.
+- **run 7 (DISCARD)** — precompute `get_indices_and_constants` per fluent atom
+  into `PrecompiledActionData` (the code's own TODO) + `pack()` reserve total tuples instead of `num_predicates`.
+Behavior-preserving (62/62) but a contemporaneous A/B showed no gain (candidate 61.7 vs run-6 HEAD 59.2).
+Once the algorithmic redundancies are gone, trimming tiny state-independent recompute + fixing reserves does not move the metric.
+Don't retry this class.

 ### Profile map (where the time is)
 - **FF/hmax/add/bfws configs** → dominated by the **Datalog grounder**